There is no question that debt collectors and collection agencies are known for using intimidation in an attempt to collect on past due debts.

 While you may be getting constant phone calls and letters from collection agencies, some collectors even take the extreme step of showing up at your home or place of residence in an attempt to collect on your debts.

 Usually, most debt collectors decide to stay hidden behind a phone or a letter.
-The chances of a debt collector or agency coming to your home are very low, but it does happen.
+The chances of a debt collector or collection agency coming to your home are very low, but it does happen.

 The FDCPA prevents creditors and collectors from calling you at odd hours, which is defined as any time before 8 AM along with any time after 9 PM.

 The debt collector cannot come and take your car or any personal property.
-Debt collectors can also threaten to come to your home, but this is often just a threat that is rarely acted on.
+Some debt collectors can threaten to come to your home, but this is often just a threat that is rarely acted on.

 What to do if a Collector Comes to Your Home

 You are also not required to identify yourself to the debt collector.
-The debt collector is only allowed to discuss your debts with the person who owes money.
-If you do not identify yourself, the collector cannot prove it is you, and cannot discuss the debts.
+The debt collector is only allowed to discuss the debts with the person who owes money, not family members, friends, or neighbors.